Support

 2. Category information (main-category, sub-category, and sector)

-Carbon Scoring or Transaction Scoring is a process of calculating Transaction Footprints for one or more payment transactions.
+Carbon Scoring (or Transaction Scoring) is the process of calculating Transaction Footprints for one or more payment transactions --- that is, determining the carbon emission and category information for each transaction.
+You can trigger scoring on demand via [Transaction Footprints Calculation](https://developer.mastercard.com/carbon-calculator/documentation/use-cases/txn_footprint_calculation/index.md), or have Mastercard score transactions automatically under Option 1.
 Merchant Category Code (MCC) is an assigned four-digit number that identifies a merchant's primary business based on annual sales volume.
-Customers must include a valid MCC in all transaction requests for successful carbon scoring.
+Customers must include a valid MCC in all transaction requests for successful carbon scoring. {#aiia-code}

 Instead of relying only on MCC as the category identifier, the AiiA code provides additional mappings to the carbon calculator and supports new ways to categorize transactions and score them.
 For example, the customer can pass the AiiA Code instead of the MCC.